World leaders laud Myanmar election as Suu Kyi secures majority

 In a call with Suu Kyi, Obama "commended her for her tireless efforts and sacrifice over so many years to promote a more inclusive, peaceful and democratic Burma", the White House said.

-Obama and Ban also praised Thein Sein for successfully staging the historic poll, with the UN chief acknowledging his "courage and vision" to organize an election in which the ruling camp was trounced.
+Obama and Ban also praised Thein Sein for successfully staging the historic poll, with the UN chief acknowledging his "courage and vision" to organise an election in which the ruling camp was trounced.

 Obama has visited Myanmar twice over the past three years, hoping to make its transition to democracy a foreign policy legacy of his presidency.
 He will meet with Thein Sein, among other regional leaders, during a trip to Asia this month.